Year after year, I look forward to the holidays in New York City.

 Bank of America Bryant Park Winter Village

-Also knows as the Bryant Park Winter Village, it has temporary shops put up for the season.
+Also known as the Bryant Park Winter Village, it has temporary stalls put up for the season.

 Located in Union Square (14th to 17th Street between Broadway and Park Ave South), the Union Square Holiday Market has over 150 vendors.